wasp-lang/wasp/web/docs/general/cli.md

 ## Commands

-### Creating a new project
+### Creating a New Project
- - `wasp new` runs the interactive mode for creating a new Wasp project.
-It will ask you for the project name, and then for the template to use.
-It will use the template to generate the directory with the provided project-name.
+ - Use `wasp new` to start the interactive mode for setting up a new Wasp project.

+  This will prompt you to input the project name and to select a template.
+The chosen template will then be used to generate the project directory with the specified name.

    ```
    $ wasp new